 How Can I Find a Doctor Who Specializes in Diabetes?

 To find an adult doctor who specializes in diabetes:

 - Ask your current health care provider for a list of endocrinologists in the area where you'll be living.

-- Go to the websites or contact local chapters of diabetes groups, such as the American Diabetes Association or Students with Diabetes.
+- Go to the websites or contact local chapters of diabetes groups, such as the American Diabetes Association.

 What Else Should I Know?

 You know you need to switch from a pediatric to an adult endocrinologist.
 But it's also important to find an adult primary care provider for your non-diabetes health care needs.
 This could be an internist, family medicine specialist, or nurse practitioner.
 He or she should work with your endocrinologist, as needed.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.